What Is Meant By A “Bank” Of Water Coils?

 Almost all coil “banks” perform more efficiently if you design something more square in shape, as opposed to long and/or high.
 In a “bank” of coils, you may find that one coil has points of 300 ft/minute, with other points at 800 ft/minute.
 Scenarios such as this will cause water-carryover!
 You generally want to be as close to 550 ft/minute as possible in order to allow equal airflow distribution across the face area of the coil.

 Anytime you are designing and/or building coils, work closely with the manufacturer as an added resource to ensure that you are getting the ideal solution for your HVAC system.
-Capital Coil & Air works on similar jobs, such as these daily, and we welcome the opportunity to work with you on any and all projects.
+Capital Coil & Air works on similar jobs such as these daily, and we welcome the opportunity to work with you in whatever capacity is needed.